Police raids highlight Italy's fight against tax evasion

 "There's been a big reaction to these operations but to be honest, we and the Guardia di Finanza have always conducted them," said Marco di Capua, deputy director of the Agenzia delle Entrate, Italy's main tax collection agency.

-All Italian governments routinely pledge to fight tax evasion, often budgeting for billions of euros in hoped-for revenues well before they materialize, but it has proved impossible to stamp out.
+All Italian governments routinely pledge to fight tax evasion, often budgeting for billions of euros in hoped-for revenues well before they materialise, but it has proved impossible to stamp out.

 And as Prime Minister Mario Monti struggles to repair Italy's strained public finances, the perennial fight against tax evasion, a phenomenon estimated to be worth some 120 billion euros a year, has taken greater prominence.